Latest Blog Posts

-In this week’s blow we thought we would do things a little different and talk about the ways to look after yourself and those around you at Christmas time.
+In this week’s blog we thought we would do things a little different and talk about the ways to look after yourself and those around you at Christmas time.

-There are many causes of stress at Christmas from running out of wrapping paper, to not being able to find the end of the Sellotape roll to those bigger concerns around financial stresses and the impact of those on your mental health.
+There are many causes of stress at Christmas, from running out of wrapping paper to not being able to find the end of the Sellotape roll, to bigger concerns around financial stresses and their impact on mental health.

 Causes of stress at Christmas

-It’s a shorter working month – December is a shorter working month, meaning less time to get everything at work completed before the start of a new year, we all know the feeling of an increased work load and the anxiety it causes.
+It’s a shorter working month – December is a shorter working month, meaning less time to complete everything at work before the start of a new year.
+We all know the feeling of an increased workload and the anxiety it causes.

 It’s the most expensive time of the year – It is undoubtedly the most expensive time of the year without question, with the average Brit expected to spend an average of £602 each on Christmas gifts in 2023, which is an increase of 40% from 2022.

-Tis the season to get sick – the winter months are notorious for coughs, colds and viruses to do the rounds, which as a result leads to less working time due to sickness and absence.
-This again causes stress and anxiety on those who are poorly and those who are picking up the extra workload in their colleagues’ absence.
+Tis the season to get sick – the winter months are notorious for coughs, colds and viruses to do the rounds, which, as a result, leads to less working time due to sickness and absence.
+This again causes stress and anxiety for those who are poorly and those who are picking up the extra workload in their colleagues’ absence.

-Childcare responsibilities – As schools break up it can be difficult at this time of year to find suitable childcare to support working families.
-We all want to achieve the perfect work life balance but at this time of the year it can be increasingly difficult to gain.
+Childcare responsibilities—As schools break up, it can be difficult at this time of year to find suitable childcare to support working families.
+We all want to achieve the perfect work-life balance, but it can be increasingly difficult to achieve at this time of year.

 Open up

-Be honest with those around you as to how you are feeling this festive period, if things are getting to much then don’t bottle it up reach out to those who you trust for their support and friendship.
-Remember it’s good to talk.
+Be honest with those around you about how you are feeling this festive period.
+If things are getting too much, don’t bottle it up.
+Reach out to those who you trust for their support and friendship.
+Remember, it’s good to talk.

 Make time for yourself

-Christmas time can be very busy one, with visiting friends and family and having to be with others a lot of the time.
-Remember you don’t have to say ‘yes’ to everything, take a break from it all and do something that is good for you.
+Christmas time can be very busy, with visiting friends and family and having to be with others a lot of the time.
+Remember you don’t have to say ‘yes’ to everything.
+Take a break from it all and do something that is good for you.

 Be you

-You may feel pressured to buy lots of presents and entertain the family and keep up with everyone else, but remember you don’t have to, remember to be you and do what makes you happy.
+You may feel pressured to buy lots of presents, entertain the family, and keep up with everyone else, but remember you don’t have to.
+Remember to be you and do what makes you happy.

-Don’t forgot to eat something healthy amongst all those treats
+Don’t forget to eat something healthy among all those treats

 Remember that moderation is key, this will help you to keep your mental health on track as an excess amount of sugar and alcohol may have an adverse effect on your own mental health and those around you.